MicrosoftDocs/entra-docs/docs/identity/saas-apps/miro-tutorial.md

 1. On the **Basic SAML Configuration** section, if you wish to configure the application in **IDP** initiated mode, perform the following step:

    a.
-In the **Identifier** text box, type a URL using one of the following pattern:
+In the **Identifier** text box, type a URL using one of the following patterns:

    |**Identifier**|
    |--------------|